 Yeogwans were once the most common type of accommodation in Korea.
 These simple rooms are notable for their ondol stylings; instead of a bed, you sleep on a mattress on the floor, which is sometimes heated, sometimes not.
 The supposed explanation?
 Koreans like to travel in groups.
 By removing the bed, you can get more people into a room.

 Whether this is truth or myth doesn’t matter much: Yeogwans were the standard in Korean travel for generations, though they’re far less popular these days.
 A night in a yeogwan is pretty cheap, but be prepared to share restroom and dining facilities.
 The cozy minbak (see below) is a step up from the yeogwan.
 Want to try staying in one?
 Yeogwans are frequently listed alongside hostels on major lodging websites, including TripAdvisor.

 South Korea Minbaks

 Cheaper than hotels, a minbak is a family-run outfit that offers modest accommodations.
 Expect a simple room that may or may not feature a bed.
 If your room does not come with a bed, make sure that the floor is heated.
 Restroom facilities may be shared, and kitchens are often provided.
 Minbaks vary wildly in comfort and size, so it pays to have a look at your room prior to booking.
 Looking to book one?
 Minbaks are often listed alongside hostels on sites like TripAdvisor.

 South Korea Hostels

-–written by Flash Parker
+–original research and reporting by Flash Parker